You are here

 Length: c.
 10 minutes

-London-born Anna Selina (“Nancy”) Storace came to Vienna as part of an Italian opera ensemble in 1783 and remained to become the first Susanna in Mozart’s Le nozze di Figaro in 1786.
+London-born Anna Selina (“Nancy”) Storace came to Vienna as part of an Italian opera ensemble in 1783 and remained to become the first Susanna in Mozart’s Marriage of Figaro in 1786.
 The scene and rondo, “Ch’io mi scordi di te? … Non temer, amato bene,” K. 505, was written in December of that year for Nancy’s Vienna farewell concert (February 23, 1787), prior to her return to London.
 Mozart created the complementary piano part for his own performance, resulting in a unique sort of duo concertante, a melding of opera aria and piano concerto.
-The text – possibly by Lorenzo da Ponte – had already been used for an aria (K. 490) inserted into a private amateur performance of Idomeneo in 1786, and clearly Mozart found the words, in his new and superior musical setting, uniquely suited to the occasion of the Storace farewell concert.
+The text – possibly by Lorenzo Da Ponte – had already been used for an aria (K. 490) inserted into a private amateur performance of Idomeneo in 1786, and clearly Mozart found the words, in his new and superior musical setting, uniquely suited to the occasion of the Storace farewell concert.

 The dramatic variety that the composer compresses into the ten minutes of K. 505 is remarkable even by his standards.
 The piece opens with a recitative for voice and strings, the winds and piano not making their entrances until the rondo, followed by the piano asserting itself with eight solo measures before the voice re-enters.
 And how to do justice here to what Mozart accomplishes in his treatment of the phrase “l’alma mia mancando va” (My spirit fails me)?
 One can only try, by noting how Mozart has the voice steering the most unsteady of courses, as if the protagonist were about to fall into a faint.
 Amazing stuff, as Mozart himself surely believed when he returned to its heightened expressivity as he was creating the music for Donna Elvira in Don Giovanni, which was germinating at the same time.